-After you get level 85, you should complete the quest called Seize the Destiny.
+If you already reached lvl 85, you should complete the quest called Seize the Destiny.
 It will let you advance your class once more through Awakening.
 After that it’s mostly exploring the endgame content.
+There's still plenty of progression ahead of you.
 Kill strongest Raid Bosses, get the most powerful gear you can (after S-Grade there are plenty of higher tiers: S80, R, R95, R99 and R110).

 You can start thinking about choosing and leveling your subclasses, achieving the Noblesse status and taking part in the Olympiad.
-Following this guide, you should be able to achieve Awakening really fast.
-Get those levels and enjoy Lineage 2 endgame in no time!
+Following this guide, you should be able to achieve Awakening extra fast.
+Increase the pace of getting those levels and enjoy Lineage 2 endgame in no time!

 Lineage 2 is one of the hit games that shaped the term Korean MMORPG.
 It has been released in 2003 and it's still relevant as it continues the succesful run and gets regular updates.
 L2 formed a community of loyal players that enjoy both the PvE and open world PvP aspects of the game.
 Most fans agree that the endgame is the msot interesting, essential part of the game.
 Players can form clans to take part in a Fortress Siege or to kill giant Raid Bosses who can tank absurd amounts of damage.